-The Metropolitan Transportation Plan (MTP or 2050 Plan) establishes the vision for the transportation system in Orange, Osceola and Seminole counties.
-This plan for the year 2050 identifies current and future transportation needs and establishes a cost feasible plan, a list of projects the region can afford.
+The Metropolitan Transportation Plan (MTP) establishes the vision for the transportation system in Orange, Osceola and Seminole counties.
+This plan for the year 2050 identifies current and future transportation needs and establishes a cost feasible plan of projects to fit expected revenues.
 Projects must be included in the plan to receive federal and state funding.
-The plan is updated every five years to reflect the changing dynamics of the region.
+The MTP is updated every five years to reflect the changing dynamics of the region.

 2050 MTP Chapters